-39 42 1004 Clipping, shaving and/or removing sensory hairs Disqualification of the Horse from the Even

-403 1008.19 Persons and/or their pets urinating in stables/loose boxes CHF100 per offence

-In stables/loose boxes Repeated offence may lead to exclusion

-414 10207.7 Foilure to submit a llares for from the venue.

-414 10297.7 102 9 7.9 Failure to submit a Horse for testing, when required, for equine Horse is not allowed to compete and mus

-10277.7 infectious diseases be stabled in th

-Isolation Boxes of

-removed from th

-The text h ighlighted in yellow below indicates the changes to venue.

-pard pursuant to an Emergency Board

-2022.
-The se changes ta ake effect as of 4 July 2022.

-4 0 5 102 97 .2 Failure for the first time to: Warning

-& - to present a 3 day temperature

-10 3129.3 record at the Examination on Arrival

-in the FEI HorseApp, and/or

-- present the FEI Equine Health

-Self-Certification Form in the FEI

-HorseApp at the Examination on Arrival, and/or

-- take the Horse's temperature and

-record it in the FEI HorseApp for 3

-or more consecutive recordings or 4

-or more recordings in total whilst

-present on the Event Venue.

-4 1 6 102.72 Failure for the second time to: Warning

-10 3129.3 - to present a 3 day temperature

-record at the Examination on Arrival

-in the FEI HorseApp, and/or

-- present the FEI Equine Health

-Self-Certification Form in the FEI

-HorseApp at the Examination on Arrival, and/or

-- take the Horse's temperature and

-record it in the FEI HorseApp for 3

-or more consecutive recordings or 4

-or more recordings in total whilst

-present on the Event Venue

-4 2 7 102 9 7.2 Failure for the third time to: CHF200

-& - to present a 3 day temperature

-10 3129.3 record at the Examination on Arrival

-in the FEI HorseApp, and/or

-- present the FEI Equine Health

-Self-Certification Form in the FEI

-HorseApp at the Examination on

-Arrival, and/or - take the Horse's temperature and

-record it in the FEI HorseApp for 3

-or more consecutive recordings or 4

-or more recordings in total whilst

-present on the Event Venue

-4 3 8 102 97 .2 Failure for the fourth time to: CHF200

-&

-10 3129.3 1 1
+- HorseApp at the Examination on Arrival, and/or - take the Horse's temperature and record it in the FEI HorseApp for 3 or more consecutive recordings or 4 or more recordings in total whilst present on the Event Venue 10 days following the Event 50 1027.2 & 1029.3 Failure for the sixth time to: - to present a 3 day temperature record at the Examination on Arrival in the FEI HorseApp, and/or - present the FEI Equine Health Self-Certification Form in the FEI HorseApp at the Examination on Arrival, and/or - take the Horse's temperature and record it in the FEI HorseApp for 3 or more consecutive recordings or 4 or more recordings in total whilst present on the Event Venue CHF300 The Horse may be allowed to compete but will be blocked in the FEI Database for 10 days following the Event 51 1027.2 & 1029.3 Failure for the seventh or subsequent time to: - to present a 3 day temperature record at the Examination on Arrival in the FEI HorseApp, and/or - present the FEI Equine Health Self-Certification Form in the FEI HorseApp at the Examination on Arrival, and/or - take the Horse's temperature and record it in the FEI HorseApp for 3 or more consecutive recordings or 4 or more recordings in total whilst present on the Event Venue CHF400 The Horse may be allowed to compete but will be blocked in the FEI Database for 1 month following the Event.
+The Athlete must be reported to FEI HQ for further possible disciplinary action.
+52 1027.2 &amp; 1029.3 Falsification of a temperature record DisqualificationandreporttoFEIVeterinaryDepartment 53 1027.2 &amp; 1029.3 Recording a horse's temperature using a method that is not FEI approved Report to FEI Veterinary Department 54 1056 FalsificationorsuspectedfalsificationofanyinformationrelatingtothesubmissionofElectiveTestingsamples Report to FEI Veterinary Department